asimihsan/asim_ihsan_io/hugo/content/posts/cache-or-crash/index.md

 ### OpenAI security breach on Mar/20/2023

 OpenAI utilizes Redis to cache user information, reducing the load on their database.
-However, the [ChatGPT security breach on March 20, 2023](https://openai.com/blog/march-20-chatgpt-outage), resulted from a change that caused an unexpected surge in Redis request cancellations.
-This resulted in users seeing chat titles and chat messages from other users.
+However, the ChatGPT security breach on March 20, 2023, resulted from a change that caused an unexpected surge in Redis request cancellations.
+This resulted in users seeing chat titles and chat messages from other users. [^2]

 Although the blame was laid on the feet of the [redis-py client](https://github.com/redis/redis-py/issues/2624), it's not clear how and